xuqiZhou/Scoreboard/readme.md

 ## Installation
-Clone repo

 run the following commands:
+1. Clone the repo
 $ git clone https://github.com/xuqiZhou/Scoreboard Scoreboard

-# go into app's directory
+2. Go into app's directory
 $ cd Scoreboard

-# install app's dependencies
+3. Install app's dependencies
 $ npm install

-Usage
-# serve with hot reload at localhost:8080
-npm run serve

-# build for production with minification
-npm run build

-# run linter
-npm run lint

-# run unit tests
-npm run test:unit

-# run e2e tests
+## Run the App

+1. Database Connection.
+Make sure MySql is running in the background and login as a root user.
+Create a database with name "scoreboard", or change the database name in the .env file to the database you have.
+Also in the .env file, change {{mypassword}} to your database password.

+2. Migration and Data Seeding.
+In your terminal, run the following scripts

+$php artisan migrate

+$php artisan db:seed

+3. Start Back-end and Front-end
+In your terminal, run the following scripts

+$php -S localhost:8000 -t public

+open a new terminal, run

-npm run test:e2e
+$npm run watch

+## Use the App
+In your browser, go to localhost:8000